-Included in accounts payable and accrued liabilities is \$2,964 (December 31, 2009 - \$1,961) payable to GGI; four directors act on both the boards of Guyana and GGI.
-In addition, the President and Chief Executive Officer are common to both companies as of June 30, 2010.
+Included in accounts payable and accrued liabilities is \$3,333 (December 31, 2009 - \$1,961) payable to GGI; four directors act on both the Boards of Guyana and GGI.
+In addition, the President and Chief Executive Officer is common to both companies.
 The balance pertains to office expenses paid on behalf of Guyana by GGI.

-As at June 30, 2010, accounts payable and accrued liabilities include \$221,301 (December 31, 2009 - \$221,301) payable to a former officer of the Company for services provided.
+As at September 30, 2010, accounts payable and accrued liabilities include \$221,301 (December 31, 2009 - \$221,301) payable to a former officer of the Company for services provided.
 This amount is unsecured, non-interest bearing and has no specific terms of repayment.